nikkipatel19/MLP_Final_Project/README.md

 we tested the methodology of the selected research paper on new datasets to evaluate its effectiveness in different contexts.

-After installing all the necessary libraries, mentioned above, run https://github.com/nikkipatel19/finalproject/blob/main/IMDB_Movie_Review.ipynb For getting the same output as research paper code.
+After installing all the necessary libraries mentioned above, download the IMDB_Dataset file from the link given above. run https://github.com/nikkipatel19/finalproject/blob/main/IMDB_Movie_Review.ipynb For getting the same output as research paper code.

 # References